SJTU-YONGFU-RESEARCH-GRP/CIRDC/README.md

 ## Scripts for Data Collection

-The scripts for crawling the database are located in the `scripts` folder.
+The scripts for collecting CIRDC are located in the `scripts` folder.
 As the maximum number of entries returned in a single query is restricted to 10,000 in IEEE Xplore, the collection involves a two-stage process.
 The first stage is to collect the `publication number` of all the journals and conferences.
 The second stage is to collect the data based on the `publication number` on a year-by-year process.
 As the search results are returned on multiple pages, we handle each page sequentially.

 Follow the steps below to collect the data:
+1. Run `mkdir tmp`.

-1. Run `get_journal_info.py` and `get_conference_info.py` to retrieve all journal and conference publication numbers.
+2. Run `get_journal_info.py` and `get_conference_info.py`.
+These scripts are to download all journal and conference information.
+This will generate temporary folders `json_conference_year` and `json_journal_year`.
-2. Run `get_all_publication_pubnumber.py` to gather all publication numbers.
-3. Use `download_journal_paper_info.py` and `download_conference_paper_info.py` to download the article information.
-4. Finally, execute `post_process.py` for data post-processing.
+3. Run `get_all_publication_pubnumber.py`.
+This will process the downloaded conference and journal information to collect all publication numbers in temporary files `all_journals.json` and `all_conferences.json`
+4. Run `download_journal_paper_info.py` and `download_conference_paper_info.py`.
+This will download the data of IEEE Xplore papers based on the publication numbers to `download_source_json` folder.
+5. Run `post_process.py`.
+This will conduct post-processing for the downloaded json files.

 The intermediate files generated during the process are saved in the `tmp` folder.
+The final output will be saved in `processed_json` folder.

+## Dependencies

+The scripts are tested using Python3.6.
+The following libraries are used. `requests (2.27.1)` library is required.
+Other versions could also works but haven't been tested.

 ## License